 Face tools have invaded the skincare community.
-If you have watched or/and read my 2019 recommendations (click me) you already that I’m not a big fan of using a tissue to cleanse your skin this extend to all the face brushes.
+If you have watched or/and read my 2019 recommendations (click me) you already know that I’m not a big fan of using a tissue to cleanse your skin face brushes inlcuded.
 I find them difficult to use them with a solid skincare routine using retinol and acids.
 In the end, they provoke unnecessary inflammation.

 What about Konjac sponge?